Ludwigshafen/Frankenthal

 Ludwigshafen/Frankenthal is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 207.
+Under the current constituency numbering system, it is designated as constituency 206.
 It is located in southeastern Rhineland-Palatinate, comprising the cities of Ludwigshafen and Frankenthal and the northern part of the Rhein-Pfalz-Kreis district.

 Ludwigshafen/Frankenthal was created for the inaugural 1949 federal election.
-Since 2017, it has been represented by Christian Schreider of the Social Democratic Party (SPD).
+Whilst the Christian Democratic Union won the plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
+This was due to the distribution of seats won by the CDU being decided by the first (direct) vote percentage of each winning CDU candidate, determining who took the seats.
+As the CDU candidate got a low vote of 27.1%, the seat will remain vacant throughout the 21st Bundestag.

 Geography

 Ludwigshafen/Frankenthal is located in southeastern Rhineland-Palatinate.
 As of the 2021 federal election, it comprises the independent cities of Ludwigshafen and Frankenthal and the municipalities of Bobenheim-Roxheim, Böhl-Iggelheim, Limburgerhof, Mutterstadt, Altrip, and Neuhofen and the Verbandsgemeinden of Dannstadt-Schauernheim, Lambsheim-Heßheim, and Maxdorf from the Rhein-Pfalz-Kreis district.

 History

 Ludwigshafen/Frankenthal was created in 1949, then known as Ludwigshafen am Rhein.
 From 1965 through 1998, it was named Ludwigshafen.
 It acquired its current name in the 2002 election.
 In the 1949 election, it was Rhineland-Palatinate constituency 11 in the numbering system.
 In the 1953 through 1961 elections, it was number 158.
 In the 1965 through 1976 elections, it was number 159.
 In the 1980 through 1998 elections, it was number 157.
 In the 2002 election, it was number 210.
 In the 2005 election, it was number 209.
 In the 2009 and 2013 elections, it was number 208.
-Since the 2017 election, it has been number 207.
+In the 2017 and 2021 elections, it was number 207.
+From the 2025 election, it has been number 206.

 Originally, the constituency comprised the cities of Ludwigshafen and Frankenthal, the district of Landkreis Ludwigshafen, and the district of Landkreis Frankenthal excluding the Amtsgerichtsbezirk of Grünstadt.
 In the 1965 and 1969 elections, it comprised the city of Ludwigshafen and the Landkreis Ludwigshafen district.
 In the 1972 through 1998 elections, it comprised the city of Ludwigshafen and the municipalities of Altrip, Böhl-Iggelheim, Limburgerhof, Mutterstadt, and Neuhofen and Verbandsgemeinde of Dannstadt-Schauernheim from the Landkreis Ludwigshafen district.
 It acquired its current borders in the 2002 election.